Please ensure Javascript is enabled for purposes of website accessibility

 FOH Community Garden

-In 2009, members of the community and Friends of the Homeless created an idea that would bring community to the area.
-The concept was “Growing Green”, a community garden that would give the residents of the shelter, members of the community and volunteers an opportunity to meet, work and learn about each other.
-Through the practice of gardening, individuals would have the opportunity to interact in a way that extended beyond the traditional role of contributor and benefactor.
-It would be a place where individuals could work as equals, regardless of their past and their current housing arrangements.
+In 2009, community members and Friends of the Homeless created an idea to bring community to the area.
+The concept was “Growing Green,” a community garden allowing the shelter’s residents, community members, and volunteers to meet, work, and learn about each other.
+Through gardening, individuals would have the opportunity to interact in a way that extended beyond the traditional role of contributor and benefactor.
+It would be where individuals could work as equals, regardless of their past and current housing arrangements.
 Growing Green provides tangible benefits.
-The garden provides food and it enhances the beauty of the neighborhood.
-Growing Green exists through the effort, ideas and contributions of members of the community.
+The garden provides food, and it enhances the beauty of the neighborhood.
+Growing Green exists through community members’ efforts, ideas, and contributions.

 20180819_123416